N120J NW120 - Introduction to NW Search Elements

 Course Details

-Whether you’ve just completed NW101 or you’re returning for a refresher, we’ll strengthen your skills in all five search elements: Interiors, Exteriors, Containers, Vehicles, and Buried (AKC).
-You’ll learn how to navigate each element’s unique challenges, sharpen your dog’s hunt drive, refine behavior at source, and apply effective handling techniques that work in real trials.
+Whether you’ve just completed NW101 or are returning for a refresher, this course strengthens the skills needed for all search elements.
+You’ll learn how to navigate each element’s unique challenges and apply handling strategies that hold up in real trial environments.

-We assume your dog is already searching for target odor and can complete simple interior and container searches - but even if you didn’t finish every exercise in NW101, you’ll fit right in.
-Together, we’ll strengthen your skills using the 4 Cs: Criteria, Consistency, Clarity, and Clean Mechanics.
+We assume your dog is already searching for target odor and can complete simple Interior and Container searches.
+Even if you didn’t finish every exercise in NW101, you’ll still fit right in.
+Throughout the course, we emphasize clear criteria, clean mechanics, and consistency to support confident, effective searching.

 • Keep the progress you worked so hard for in NW101

-• Learn strategies to tackle airflow and unintentional distractors while working outside
+• Learn strategies for airflow and unintentional distractors outdoors

-• Build the confidence and skills to move toward trial success
+• Build confidence and skills to move toward trial success

 Don’t stall your progress - this is when the pieces start to click and your dog’s searching truly takes off.